dharmeshkakadia/dharmeshkakadia-2.github.io/_posts/2017-12-25-wasb-logging.md

     java -jar azlogs.jar storage1 67t2Mw== "1476132794" "1476132895" "request_start_time,operation_type,end_to_end_latency_in_ms" 2>debug_logs > output
     ```

 5. The above command will produce an output CSV file(delimited by ;) that you can use to analyze with your favorite data analysis tool.
-Mine happens to be [csvkit](https://csvkit.readthedocs.io/en/1.0.1/).

-    For example, here is how to calculate ``avg``,``min`` and ``max`` latencies (from both client and service side) and the counts for various operations on WASB from above output logs.
+I like to use [csvkit](https://csvkit.readthedocs.io/en/1.0.1/) for working with csv files on command line.
+It allows you to write a sql query against a csv file.
+For example, here is how to calculate ``avg``,``min`` and ``max`` latencies (from both client and service side) and the counts for various operations on WASB from above output logs using csvkit.
     ```bash
     csvsql -d ";" --query "select operation_type, count(*), avg(end_to_end_latency_in_ms), min(end_to_end_latency_in_ms), max(end_to_end_latency_in_ms), avg(server_latency_in_ms), min(server_latency_in_ms),max(server_latency_in_ms) from output group by operation_type"
     ```